What is Duplicate Content?

 Duplicate content is where identical content appears on two or more different web pages on the web.
 In fact, the content does not have to be exactly the same.
 As Google and other search engines become more complex, they are getting better at spotting spun content and treating it as duplicate content.
 For example, if you have simply reworded an article, this can also count as duplicate content even though it is not an exact replica of another page.
 Either way, duplicate content can reduce the authority of the individual page and if widespread, the credibility of an entire website.
 It can then result in loss of rankings for individual pages or the entire site.
 Google’s definition of duplicate content is “refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar”.

-This is a confusing one.
-For a long time people thought that Google penalised duplicate content – yet Google employees stated that it simply reduces the chances of your page ranking rather than incurring a direct penalty.
-It was then lauded over others by those ‘in the know’ that this duplicate content penalty was just a huge myth.
-Or is it?
-It would appear that the masses were in fact correct all along.
 Google’s webmaster guidelines states that for sites which have seeming manipulative intent with their duplicate content “the ranking of the site may suffer, or the site might be removed entirely from the Google index, in which case it will no longer appear in search results”.
 Sounds like a penalty to us!
 So who is right?
 In the vast amount of duplicate content cases, there is very little malicious intent and as such Google simply tries to figure out which version of the content is the original, therefore not incurring a penalty.
-However, if the duplicate content is highly spammy then it can occur a penalty.
+However, if the duplicate content is highly spammy then it can incur a penalty.
 Penalty or no penalty, solving your website’s duplicate content issues is a necessary part of SEO.
 Here are the potential ramifications of duplicate content:

 What are common duplicate content issues?